A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of Requirements 1a and 1b

-In our case, the occurrence of grip failure was clearly the main source of discrepancy; a modelling inaccuracy was present in at least one of the two verification techniques used.
-The formal model implicitly assumed a grip failure rate of 0\%, whereas simulation indicated 20\%.
-Before committing resources to user experiments, a set of hardware experiments was conducted to characterise the actual robot's grip failure rate. \bert{} was programmed to carry out the grasp-and-carry portion of the handover task 100 times, and grip failure was found to occur in 3 cases.
+\begin{newsection} Before committing resources to user experiments, a set of hardware experiments was conducted to characterise the actual robot's grip failure rate. \bert{} was programmed to carry out the grasp-and-carry portion of the handover task 100 times, and grip failure was found to occur in 3 cases.

 At this point, despite some discrepancy, formal modelling and simulation were in agreement that the system satisfied the research-level minimum success rate of 60\%.
-Furthermore, the simulation-based estimate was deemed likely to be conservatively low, due to the inaccurately high grip failure rate.
-It was therefore deemed worthwhile to proceed to user experiments.
+Furthermore, the simulation-based estimate was deemed likely to be conservatively low due to the inaccurately high grip failure rate.
+It was therefore deemed worthwhile to proceed to user experiments. \end{newsection}